dbbrandt/zype-cms/README.md

 2. Add zype.rb to initializers to setup zype configuration.
 3. Set the app_key in the environment.
 `export ZYPE_APP_KEY=XWny5j0V89yb1uZu6SI_D95EADV5FzBYldE9Ny0_q0GOzcWLiruPyhN-f2Pcyohf`
+4. Create a .zype config file (YAML format) in the rails root directory.
+`---`
+`app_key:`
+`api_key:`
+`host: api.zype.com`
+`port: 443`
+`use_ssl: true`
+5. Set the HOME environment variable to point to the rails root directory.
+`export HOME=<Rails.root> # replace Rails.root with the actual path`
-4. While testing change to the zype-cli branch without version changes you need to do `bundle update zype` to get the latest changes from the repo.
+6. While testing change to the zype-cli branch without version changes you need to do `bundle update zype` to get the latest changes from the repo.
+7. Create ZypeCli service which encapsulates calls to zype-cli, handles exeptions other details.
+8. Create ZypeModel, a base class for videos and other models generated from zype.
+The next step would be to conver the zype video records into more useful model objects with appropirate attributes and business methods as funtionality grows.
+9. Create the Video model which handles the video requests from the controllers.